 I started my doctoral studies in September 2013.
 My PhD project deals with contemporary popular science, with a particular focus on popularizations of physics and astronomy.
 Modern science presents us with deep conceptual, imaginative, emotional, and social challenges.
 There is a kind of "reality–imagination" gap with which popularizers must deal.
 I study ways in which mainstream popularizers attempt to bridge that gap.
 This includes narrative form, wonder and awe, and finding existential meaning in the scientific project itself.
-I use biocultural theory as my theoretical framework.

 I am also very interested in climate change and the Anthropocene, both in fiction and nonfiction.
 There is a fundamental reality–imagination gap here too, but of a slightly different kind.
 Both have existential import, but whereas cosmology deals with origins, climate change deals with potential and actual demise (for humans and nonhumans alike).